HEFTIEProject/heftie-textbook/book/2-creation.md

 - `shape`: The shape of array we want to store.
 - `dtype`: The data type of the array we want to store.
 - `chunks`: The chunk shape of the Zarr array
-- `compressor`: The compression algorithm (and any configuration for it) that we want to compress the data with.
+- `compressor`: The compression algorithm (and any configuration for it) that we want to compress the data with [^benchmarks].

+[^benchmarks]: Choosing the right compressor depends on trade offs between read speed, write speed, and how much the data is compressed.
+A short set of benchmarks to help guide this choice is available at [heftieproject.github.io/zarr-benchmarks](https://heftieproject.github.io/zarr-benchmarks/)

 And some parameters have been filled in automatically for us with default values: